 While DLSS could run on regular CUDA cores, getting the desired result in a real-time game at 60fps or more needs the performance of the Tensor cores.
 That's because the Tensor cores provide about eight times more computational power than the CUDA cores.

 What else can deep learning and the Tensor cores do for gaming?
 DLSS is only one of many possibilities, and arguably not even the most interesting.
-AI based denoising of ray traced images is another use Nvidia has previously shown, and we expect that's fully present in the ray tracing game demos.
-We'll have more to say on this subject when the GeForce RTX 2080 cards launch.
+AI based denoising of ray traced images is another use Nvidia has previously discussed, and it's part of what makes real-time ray tracing on consumer level hardware viable.